Eerie-Cson/note-taker/README.md

 * Create a new project if you don't have any projects yet or select an existing project.
 * After creating a project, create credentials located near the lower part of the search bar
 * Create OAuth 2.0 Client IDs in the with the following settings:
- * Authorized Redirect URIs: Add http://localhost:3200/auth/google/callback for local testing.
+ * Authorized Redirect URIs: http://localhost:3200/auth/google/callback for local testing.

 ### 4. Docker Setup
 Build and run the Docker containers: